Graph-Based Alternatives to LLMs for Human Simulation: Problem Definition

-\textbf{Terminology.} Given an individual $u$ and a question $q$, with answer options $\mathcal{A}(q)$, our goal is to predict $u$'s response $y_{uq} \in \mathcal{A}(q)$.
-Each individual has \textit{individual features}: in human simulation tasks, these often include, but are not limited to, demographic variables.
+We focus on close-ended simulation tasks, where the goal is to predict an individual's selected response among a set of options.
+Given an individual $u$ and a question $q$, with answer options $\mathcal{A}(q)$, the goal is to predict $u$'s response $y_{uq} \in \mathcal{A}(q)$.
+Each individual has \textit{individual features}, such as demographic variables.
 We use individual features to define \textit{subgroups}, which are groups of individuals sharing one or more features.
 We also have \textit{question features} and \textit{option features}.
-Since we focus on simulation tasks where LLMs have been the dominant approach, these features are often text, i.e., the text of the question and of each option, but our framework is not restricted to text-only features.
+Since we focus on simulation tasks where LLM-based methods have been used, these features are text, i.e., the text of the question and of each option, but our framework is not restricted to text-only features.
 We define a \textit{choice} as a pair $(q, a)$ of question $q$ and answer option $a \in \mathcal{A}(q)$; its \textit{choice feature} is the concatenation of the question text and option text.
 We observe a set of prior responses $\mathcal{Y}$, which consists of responses from \textit{seen} individuals (i.e., those with at least one response in $\mathcal{Y}$) and \textit{seen} questions (i.e., those with at least one response in $\mathcal{Y}$).
 However, we do not observe responses between all pairs of seen individuals and questions.